 One lovely tradition my son and I share is watching a bit of soccer on Saturday mornings.

 I don’t want to overstate this “tradition”.
 After all, my son is a mere two years of age and has the attention span of a napping beagle.
-However, he knows what he wants, and on Saturday mornings—and so he insists the TV be tuned to soccer.
+However, he knows what he wants, and—on Saturday mornings—he insists the TV be tuned to soccer.
 What else can a proud, soccer-obsessed dad do—but politely oblige?

-This past weekend, though, in place of our usual match—we found a canned infomercial.
-A let-down to be sure.
+This past weekend, though, we found a canned infomercial in place of our usual match.
+A let-down, to be sure.
 My son immediately scampered off to a world of imagination.
 But before I could follow, I was trapped.
 Trapped in the clutches of the infomercial tractor beam.
 15 minutes later, I had watched the remainder of the presentation.